malespiaut/noflipqlo/README.md

 * Moved away from using a bitmap onto drawing with primitives to draw a background.
 Still needs aliasing for jagged corners;
 * Custom width, height, Truetype font now supported.

-# INSTALLATION
+# BUILD
-Compile and install files with:
+Compile with:

-	make && sudo make install
+	make

-Install dependencies with

-	install-dependancies.sh

-To force xscreensaver use

-	force_gnome-screensaver_off.sh

 # LICENSE

 This code is published under a MIT license